Francis Drake's expedition of 1572–1573: Veragua, 1573

-Undaunted, Drake determined to cruise off Veragua (aboard the Minion), finally desisting on 19 March, having gained a frigate and its Genoese pilot.
-In the meantime, Oxenham cruised eastwards (aboard the Bear), where he seized a well-provisioned frigate out of Tolú, heading back to camp by 21 March.
-(Note: At this point, the Lion was scuttled 'for lack of men' (Marley 1998).)
+Undaunted by the unexpected shortfall in treasure, Drake determined to supplement their booty by cruising off Veragua (aboard the Minion) from late February, desisting only on 19 March, after having seized a Spanish frigate and pressed her Genoese pilot.
+In the meantime, Oxenham (in the Bear) set out on his own cruise from Port Plenty, during which he hijacked a well-provisioned Spanish frigate out of Tolu.
+He returned to camp by 21 March, at which point their third pinnace (the Lion) had to be scuttled "for lack of men".